8 days sailing in the Scoresbysund in Greenland

 Flights to Greenland from Iceland are included.

-We fly from the International Airport in Keflavík to Constable Point in Greenland.
+We fly from the Domestic Airport in Reykjavik to Constable Point in Greenland.
 Constable Point is a small airfield on the west side of Hurry Inlet in Jameson Land.
 We embark and get an introduction and a safety briefing by the crew and then sail towards the village of Ittoqqortoormiit.
 Ee spend the evening with locals in Ittiqqotoormiit, which is probably the most isolated village in the world.
 Ittoqqortoormiit was founded in the 1925s by people from Ammassalik.
 It is the northern most settlement on the east coast of Greenland.
 The 450 inhabitants make their living mostly by subsistence hunting of seals, narwhales, muskoxen and polar bears.
 The quaint little houses dot the rocky slopes of south Liverpool Land with magnificent views of Kap Brewster and the Volquart Boons Coast to the south.

 Day 2: Sailing in Scoresbysund - Hekla Havn